Current group members include

 Sarah Zehr works full-time in the University of Illinois Office of the Vice President for Academic Affairs.
 She received her PhD in Higher Education in May 2016.
 Her research interests include experiential learning programs such as internships, cooperative education, and apprenticeships.
 Additional interests include higher education policy and international issues related to higher education.
 Before joining the University of Illinois, Sarah worked in consulting and in the nonprofit sector.
 Her higher education experience includes admissions, communications and marketing, career services, corporate relations, and public engagement.
 In addition to her current role, she also advocates for volunteering and civic leadership and works closely with the United Way.

-Dong San (commonly referred to as DS) was born in South Korea, raised in Northern Virginia, and now residing in Illinois.
+Dong San (commonly referred to as DS) was born in South Korea, raised in Northern Virginia, and is now residing in Illinois.
 He graduated from Thomas Jefferson High School for Science and Technology (TJHSST) in Alexandria, Virginia in 2008 and earned his B.S./M.S. in Electrical and Computer Engineering at the U of I in 2012/2014.
 He is currently pursuing his Ph.
 D. in Electrical and Computer Engineering.
 His research interest includes the development of intrinsic motivation, grit, tenacity, and perseverance in engineering students.

 Katherine is a Counseling Psychology doctoral candidate in the Department of Educational Psychology.
 She obtained her B.A. in Psychology from the University of Dayton in 2012 where she researched forgiveness, rumination, and perfectionism.
 She also worked as a research assistant in Human Factors Psychology studying issues pertaining mainly to vigilance and performance under stress.
 Katherine obtained her M.S. in Educational Psychology and completed her thesis concerning interest congruence and satisfaction in the workplace in December 2014.
 Katherine’s current research interests are relatively diverse including: values, vocation, motivation in the classroom, well-being, stigma, coping mechanisms, and social justice.
 E-mail: email@example.com